Managing Files and File Size in myLesley Courses and Organizations

 Delete Files

-To delete files from your Course/Organization Content area or from within a Learning Module or Folder, click the More Options (...) button next to the file.
+To delete items on your Course Content page, click the More Options (...) button.
 This will open a menu.
 Select Delete.

 Tips for Reducing File Size